Skip to main content

 Can Lifestyle Changes Alone Provide Sufficient Protection?

 For some individuals, particularly those with good baseline bone density and before the significant hormonal shifts of menopause, a dedicated and progressive exercise program can be highly effective at maintaining skeletal health.
-However, for an individual who is already experiencing accelerated due to estrogen deficiency, relying solely on exercise may be an incomplete strategy.
+However, for an individual who is already experiencing accelerated bone loss due to estrogen deficiency, relying solely on exercise may be an incomplete strategy.

 The high rate of resorption can overwhelm the anabolic signals generated by physical activity.
 In this clinical context, exercise is still highly beneficial for numerous reasons, including improving muscle mass, strength, and balance, which collectively reduce the risk of falls.
 Yet, it may not be sufficient on its own to halt or reverse the loss of bone mineral density caused by the underlying hormonal imbalance.